xrtuen/windows-arm64/README.md

 ### PyCharm/IDEA
 As of Feb 2022 this is possible but you won't have full functionality, it appears the JetBrains runtime is not yet viable on ARM64.
 You can read the method yourself in the ticket [here](https://youtrack.jetbrains.com/issue/JBR-2074) but I'll write out the method as well.
 I would highly suggest VSCode as an IDE instead for the time being.
-- Install Microsoft's OpenJDK, make sure JAVA_HOME is set in your PATH.
+- Install Microsoft's OpenJDK 11, make sure JAVA_HOME is set in your PATH.
 - Install [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows)/[IDEA](https://www.jetbrains.com/idea/download/#section=windows).
 - Delete the 'jbr' directory from PyCharm/IDEA's installation folder.
 - Add --illegal-access=warn to pycharm.bat/idea.bat on the next line after the line containing %JAVA_EXE% near the bottom.